prownsix/cpp-etchash/README.md

-# Ethash
+# cpp-etchash

 [![readme style standard](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> C/C++ implementation of Ethash – the Ethereum Proof of Work algorithm
+> C/C++ implementation of Etchash – the Ethereum Classic Proof of Work algorithm

+## Networks

+This branch is configured for Ethereum Classic mainnet.
+For mordor use the mordor branch.

 ## Table of Contents